mouse icon is busy

 Ryan, could you clarify why this is the case and how this may be fixed?

-#4 Updated by Sandeep Namilikonda almost 10 years ago
+#4 Updated by Sandeep Namilikonda over 10 years ago

 The function, isPageLoadCompleteAfterSetWizardData() of SelectDataSource.java